Starfish-develop/Starfish/README.md

     $ git clone https://github.com/<your_fork>/Starfish.git starfish
     $ cd starfish

-and then create the virtual environment and install pacakges from the `Pipfile` with
+and then create the virtual environment and install all the packages and developer dependencies from the `Pipfile` with

-    $ pipenv install
+    $ pipenv install -d

 and to enter the virtual environment, simply issue

     $ pipenv shell

 whenever you're in the `starfish` folder.

+We also enforce the `black` [code style](https://github.com/python/black).
+This tools allows automatically formatting everything for you, which is much easier than caring about it yourself!
+We have a [pre-commit](https://pre-commit.com/) hook that will *blacken* your code before you commit so you can avoid failing the CI tests because you forgot to format.
+To use this, just install the hook with

+    $ pipenv run pre-commit install

+From then on, any commits will format your code before succeeding!

 Take a look through the [issues](https://github.com/iancze/Starfish/issues) if you are looking for a place to start improving *Starfish*!